mahmoud/boltons/docs/index.rst

   from boltons.cacheutils import LRU my_cache = LRU()

-However, because of the nature of utilities, application developers might want to consider other options.
-See the :ref:`Integration <arch_integration>` section for more details.
+Due to the nature of utilities, application developers might want to consider other integration options.
+See the :ref:`Integration
+<arch_integration>` section of the architecture document for more
+details.

+Boltons is tested against Python 2.6, 2.7, 3.4, and PyPy.

 Third-party packages
 --------------------